The Kinetic Theory of Gases

 Data Analysis

-- Diffusion: The rate of diffusion is proportional to the square root of the temperature.
+- Diffusion: Graham's Law of Diffusion states that the rate of diffusion is inversely proportional to the square root of the molar mass.

-- Effusion: The rate of effusion is proportional to the square root of the molar mass.
+- Effusion: Graham's Law of Effusion states that the rate of effusion is inversely proportional to the square root of the molar mass.

-- Viscosity: The viscosity of a gas is proportional to the square root of the temperature.
+- Viscosity: The viscosity of a gas is related to the size and frequency of intermolecular collisions (although it's less directly connected than other properties).

 Applications